Operation Arc Light: Operational use

 The bombers were first used in Southeast Asia on June 18, 1965.
 Flying from Andersen AFB, Guam, 27 aircraft dropped 750 lb and 1000 lb bombs on a Viet Cong stronghold.
 During this mission two B-52Fs were lost in a mid-air collision on June 19, 1965, while circling over the South Pacific Ocean, approximately 250 mi offshore at the point of the Demilitarized Zone (DMZ), unable to conduct mid-air refueling in awaiting arrival of KC-135A tankers for pre-strike air refueling.

 Missions were commonly flown in three-plane formations known as "cells".
 Releasing their bombs from the stratosphere, the B-52s could neither be seen or heard from the ground.
 B-52s were instrumental in destroying enemy concentrations besieging Khe Sanh in 1968, and in 1972 at An Loc and Kontum.

 Arc Light was re-activated at Andersen on February 8, 1972, when President Richard Nixon resumed bombing of North Vietnam in an effort to move peace talks along.
-Over 15,000 men were sent to Andersen on temporary duty over the next 90 days.
+Operation Bullet Shot saw over 15,000 men were sent to Andersen on temporary duty over the next 90 days.
 With limited barracks and other facilities, tents were set up for use by men working 80-hour weeks.
+Bullet Shot included B-52-D and B-52-G aircraft.

 Arc Light missions continued until the cessation of hostilities by U.S. forces on August 15, 1973.
 Between June 1965 and August 1973, 126,615 sorties (B-52D/F/G) were flown over Southeast Asia.
 During those operations, the U.S. Air Force lost 31 B-52s; 18 were lost from hostile fire over North Vietnam and 13 from operational causes.

 The typical full bomb loads were: